rtolpa14/engineering-bi-migration-to-ms-fabric/README.md

 A project to modernize the backend architecture of an engineering reporting suite by centralizing data and reporting in Microsoft Fabric for the Engineering division of a construction company.

+## Confidentiality Notice
+This repository contains no proprietary data, credentials, or company-specific identifiers.

 ---

 ## Project Summary